BuildOnViction/create-tomochain-masternode/README.md

 # create-tomochain-masternode
-Set up a modern web app by running one command.
+Set up a TomoChain masternode by running one command.

 ## Installation